Subscribe to our mailing list

 In June 2015 the Myanmar parliament voted to keep the army’s veto over constitutional change, suffering a blow to those who hoped for a speedy transition to democracy.
 However the general election in November that year was held smoothly and regarded as free and fair by international monitors.
 The NLD won a landslide victory and took their seats in the much transformed parliament in February 2016.

 Since then the fairy-tale story (which has always been an overly simplistic picture of the country’s progress) has soured.

-A host of challenges continues to face Aung San Suu Kyi, the NLD and the country as a whole.
-Besides the ensuing Rohingya crisis in Northern Rakhine State, Aung San Suu Kyi and her government have come under widespread international condemnation for the degeneration of press freedom since the NLD came to power – particularly since the case of the two Burmese journalists of Reuters News Agency, Wa Lone & Kyaw Soe Oo, jailed in 2018 while investigating atrocities committed by the Burmese Military in 2018.
+Aung San Suu Kyi and her government have also come under widespread international condemnation for the degeneration of press freedom since the NLD came to power – particularly since the case of the two Burmese journalists of Reuters News Agency, Wa Lone & Kyaw Soe Oo, jailed in 2018 while investigating atrocities committed by the Burmese Military in 2018.

 The narrative of Myanmar and Aung San Suu Kyi should never have been framed as a fairy-tale.
 Whatever is in store for this country next, there are likely to be twists and turns.
 As old Burmese hands like to say, in Myanmar, always expect the unexpected.